-- Go to the Air Management Program permit search tool.
+- Go to the air permit search tool.

-- Enter your search information and then click on the "Search" button.
-The search results will appear on the bottom of the screen.
+- The search results will appear on the bottom of the screen.

 The Air Management Data Viewer (AMDV) is DNR's web-based mapping application that provides information about air permitted facilities, facility emissions and air quality monitoring sites in Wisconsin.
 The viewer also identifies federally-designated nonattainment and Class I areas.